Sh1v4nk/Personal-portfolio/README.md

 ## Demo

-You can check out the live version of the portfolio [here] (https://sh1v4nk.github.io/Personal-portfolio/).
+You can check out the live version of the portfolio [here](https://sh1v4nk.github.io/Personal-portfolio/).

 ## Technologies Used